 - Do not post info about your planned trip to some place (especially if it is a secluded place)

-- Avoid posting photos of a vacation that you might be enjoying somewhere away from your home.
+- Avoid posting photos of a vacation that you're enjoying somewhere away from your home.
 This could also reveal your location.
 Photos should better be posted upon your return from vacations.

-Tips included in the above guide will be helpful in keeping your Facebook life much easier.
-Earlier I had written a similar post on Children’s safety on social networking websites.
+Tips included in the above guide will be helpful in making your Facebook life much easier.
+Earlier I had written a similar post on children's safety on social networking websites.
 This might also be of interest to you.